-We envision a world where girls are not limited by the gender binary or harmful gender norms that dictate how a girl should or should not be.
-A world where girls have access to safety from gender-based violence in their homes and community, and an education free of gender-based discrimination.
-Our ultimate goal is to advance equitable systems and communities in which every girl thrives.
+We envision a world where girls and gender-expansive youth are not limited by the gender binary or harmful gender norms that dictate how a girl should or should not be.
+A world where girls have access to radical safety from their schools to homes and in public spaces.

-At Alliance for Girls, we are committed to intervening and preventing gender-based violence and gender equity by advocating for and working with girls, particularly girls who sit at the intersections of racism, sexism, ablism, and other oppressive forces.
-With intergenerational leadership, cross sectoral partnerships, and community-driven solutions, we can stop these cycles of violence and injustice before they are normalized.
+At Alliance for Girls, we are committed to intervening and preventing gender-based violence.
+With intergenerational leadership, cross sectoral partnerships, and community-driven solutions, we can stop these cycles of violence and injustices before they are normalized.

 Establishing a Gender Equity Action Plan for the Bay Area Rapid Transit (BART) through the Girls Policy Agenda

-Since 2019, Alliance for Girls and its members have been working with BART to enhance safety for girls and gender-expansive youth on public transit due to the overwhelming need for such measures in the Bay Area.
-Alliance for Girls, in collaboration with its members and youth leaders, developed policy recommendations that were presented to the BART Board on Feb 27th, 2020.
-The Board unanimously passed our resolution, which is the first of its kind for any public transit agency in the Bay Area and is enabling us to work together on critical initiatives, including:
+Since 2019, Alliance for Girls and its members have been working with BART to enhance safety for girls and gender-expansive youth on public transit.
+Alliance for Girls, its members and youth leaders, developed policy recommendations that were presented to the BART Board in February 2020.
+The Board unanimously passed our resolution, resulting in the Not One More Girl campaign, the first of its kind youth driven sexual harassment prevention on transit initiative.
+To date, Not One More Girl has resulted in the following changes:

-- Updating the BART rider code of conduct to prohibit gender-based violence and sexual harassment
+- BART updated the rider code of conduct to include the prohibition of sexual harassment.